8 Web-Based Analysis with ReliaShiny

 Workflow:

-1. Select Reliability Growth.
+1. Select Reliability Growth in the sidebar.

 Accelerated Life Testing Module

 The ALT module fits Arrhenius and Power Law acceleration models using the WeibullR.ALT package (see Chapter 5).
+The app includes the preloaded Nelson Data dataset.

 ReliaShiny Accelerated Life Testing module showing an ALT probability plot with stress-level curves and a life-stress relationship plot.